U.S. STRATCOM Advanced Operational Law Conference 2018

 5-7 September 2018

-Col. Darren C. Huskisson, Staff Judge Advocate, U.S. Strategic Command, invites military members and select academic scholars to Nebraska for this third annual conference.
+Col. Darren C. Huskisson, Staff Judge Advocate, U.S. Strategic Command, invites military members and select academic scholars to Nebraska for this annual conference.
 The ongoing conference objective is to share best practices on strategic level international and operational law, with a focus on the legal challenges facing current practitioners.
 The conference is intended to be a forum to discuss the evolving space domain, nuclear weapons, and to increase the understanding of potential adversaries and issues relating to the law of war.
 The conference will provide an opportunity to develop professional relationships with counterparts within the U.S. government and the wider academic community.

 This conference is presented by U.S. Strategic Command with support from the University of Nebraska College of Law Space, Cyber, and Telecommunications Law program and the National Strategic Research Institute at the University of Nebraska.